cverluise/PatCit/material-dev/ANNOTATION_GUIDELINES/ent_norm_standard.md

 ## The tag `TSG`

 This is the Technical Specification Group.
 This is a specialized subgroup within a body working on a specific technology.
 There is a finite set of TSGs.
-TSG include RAN*, GRAN*, etc. A longer list is provided in the patterns file.
+TSG include RAN, GRAN, etc. A longer list is provided in the patterns file.

 **Examples**